`

 Site of the St. Valentine's Massacre

-(Model Constructed and Photographed by Patrick Connor.)
+(Display Model Constructed and Photographed by Brian Weathersby.)

 PDF File Format: $10.00